 We are also a tolerant community.
-Milwaukee is home to a large and active LGBTQ community that offers support resources and sponsors film festivals and social activities, including PrideFest Milwaukee, an annual three-day celebration held on Milwaukee's lakefront.
+Milwaukee is home to a large, vibrant and active LGBTQ+ community that offers engagement, support resources, film festivals and social events, including PrideFest Milwaukee, an annual celebration held on Milwaukee’s lakefront.

 Ideal for All Ages & Stages